 It’s super quick to prepare and easy to customize to meet your taste and the ones of the people you love.

-Homemade holiday gifts are my favorite things to receive for Christmas.
+Homemade holiday gifts are my favourite things to receive for Christmas.
 How can you not love personalized gifts that are made with all the love and care possible?

-All you need to make this gorgeous and healthy Christmas chocolate bark is 3 main basic ingredients: chocolate, nuts and fruits.
+All you need to make this gorgeous Christmas chocolate bark is 3 main basic ingredients:

 Nuts & Seeds

 Add extra crunchiness to your bark using your favourite nuts.

 I’ve used almond and pistachios, but you can literally top your chocolate bark with any nuts and seeds you like.